Master of Autism Studies

-Educators with specialised knowledge in providing for the needs of learners with ASDs are in high demand in public and private education sectors as a specialist teacher, school leader, curriculum leader or consultant.
+Educators with specialised knowledge in providing for the needs of learners with autism are in high demand in public and private education sectors as a specialist teacher, school leader, curriculum leader or consultant.
 You will also have the option of completing a research masters and following a career in autism research.

 To be eligible for entry to this Masters program, applicants must have the following:

-- Graduate Certificate in Autism Studies with a minimum GPA of 4.5 (using a 7.0 scale).
+- Graduate Certificate in Autism Studies with a minimum GPA of 4.5 (using a 7.0 scale)

 English Proficiency Requirements